-EC2 Instance Endpoint restricts the use of ports other than TCP 22 and 3389.
+My EC2 Instance Endpoint restricts the use of ports other than TCP 22 and 3389.
 How can I still connect to RDS?

 This is Oniumi (@fat47) from the Service Reliability Group (SRG) of the Technology Headquarters.

-#SRG(Service Reliability Group) mainly provides cross-sectional support for the infrastructure of our media services, improving existing services, launching new ones, contributing to OSS, etc.
+#SRG(Service Reliability Group) is a group that mainly provides cross-sectional support for the infrastructure of our media services, improving existing services, launching new ones, and contributing to OSS.

-This article is located in SRGDBWGWe will publish materials regarding the database that the (DB Working Group) provides to the entire company.
+This article is located in SRGDBWGWe will publish materials regarding the database provided by the DB Working Group for the entire company.

 I hope this helps in some way.